-Fay, a Whig, was the representative for Massachusetts's 2nd congressional district from 1851 to 1853.
+Fay was the representative for Massachusetts’s 2nd congressional district and was a Whig.
+He served from 1851 to 1853.

 From Dec 1852 to Mar 1853, Fay missed 16 of 98 roll call votes, which is 16.3%.
 This is better than the median of 27.0% among the lifetime records of representatives serving in Mar 1853.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information

 - United States Congressional Roll Call Voting Records, 1789-1990 by Howard L. Rosenthal and Keith T. Poole.